hellotext/hellotext.js/docs/push.md

 > **Using VTEX or Shopify?** Connecting either integration to Hellotext automatically sets up Push notifications for your store.
 You can skip the manual service-worker setup and initialization below (steps 1 and 2).

+> **Availability is managed by Hellotext.** Push notifications are enabled as part of your business's use of the Hellotext platform.
+Availability depends on your current plan and platform usage, and Hellotext controls when Push is enabled or disabled for each business.
+>
+> Completing the installation, whether manually or through Shopify or VTEX, prepares your website to use Push.
+It does not activate the feature independently or guarantee continued availability.
+Hellotext can disable Push for a business even when its service worker is still installed and the technical setup is complete.

 Use this guide to add Subscribe and Unsubscribe actions to your website.
 You will publish a notification service worker, pass its URL when initializing Hellotext, and connect your own buttons to the Push methods.

 ## 1. Publish your service worker